Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

 It gets even scarier if your favorite movie is shown at Regal Cinemas.

 - A small un-buttered popcorn will range from 325 calories and 27 grams of fat to 670 calories and 34 grams of fat.
 Both AMC and Regal Cinemas pop their corn using coconut oil.

 Now here's the scoop on buttered popcorn.

 - The butter you're digesting isn't butter at all.
-It happens to be non-hydrogenated soybean oil that’s been colored and flavored, and each tablespoon contains about 130 calories.
+It is non-hydrogenated soybean oil that's been colored and flavored, and each tablespoon contains about 130 calories.

-Surprising information isn't it?
-I smuggle in my own popcorn sprinkled with a small amount of sea salt and a tablespoon of nutritional yeast powder or flakes.
-The taste is great and it's so much healthier.
+Surprising information, isn't it?
+I smuggle in my popcorn sprinkled with a small amount of sea salt and a tablespoon of nutritional yeast powder or flakes.
+The taste is excellent, and it's so much healthier.